i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-blinking-fixes.md

 - Rechargeable packs lose capacity with age.
 An old pack can show a healthy indicator while delivering too little power to stay connected
 - Check the battery contacts inside the compartment for corrosion or dirt, and clean them if they look dull

-If fresh batteries stop the blinking, you have your answer.
+If fresh batteries stop the blinking, you have your answer, though if it happens too often, you may need to look into [Xbox controller battery draining fixes](/xbox-controller-battery-draining-fixes/) to see if a worn pack or incorrect settings are the actual root cause.

 ### **If it is flashing fast: pairing mode**